Keizahemmanuel7/health-supplements-shop-privacy-policy/README.md

 Google Play Data Safety disclosures are provided to help users understand how information may be handled through the overall app experience, including information collected and processed by integrated third-party services such as Digistore24.

+Health Supplements Shop is not a medical device, healthcare provider, telemedicine service, diagnostic tool, pharmacy, or emergency medical service.

+The app is intended solely to provide access to health-related products and informational content offered through third-party platforms.

 ---

-16. CHANGES TO THIS PRIVACY POLICY
+17. CHANGES TO THIS PRIVACY POLICY

 We may update this Privacy Policy from time to time.